EricaNichol/IncrementApp/README.md

 When a user refreshes, the integer increments by 1, as per the short video clip.
 Which is why I did coding logic in the POST route.

-Since it is deployed on website, I did not provide API key instead, I printed a unique ID demonstrating that a token can be given out to put in the header for Curl or PostMan.
+Since it is deployed on website, I did not provide API key, instead, I printed an unique ID demonstrating that a token can be given out to put in the header for Curl or PostMan.
 I really enjoyed this exercise which is why I am going to implement facebook authentication when I have free time!

 If you have any questions don't hesitate to contact me,